 Dropping Plan B will not ease pressure on NHS, nurses warn

+Royal College of Nursing chief executive Pat Cullen says that the UK can’t rely on vaccinations alone

-Nursing leaders have hit back at Boris Johnson after he announced that Plan B measures across England will be scrapped.
+Nursing leaders have hit back at Boris Johnson after he announced that Plan B measures across England are to be scrapped.

-Pat Cullen, the Royal College of Nursing’s chief executive, said the country could not rely on vaccines alone and the pressure on health services was unrelenting.
+Royal College of Nursing chief executive Pat Cullen said the country cannot rely on vaccines alone and the pressure on health services is “unrelenting”.

+Meanwhile, some scientists have warned that dropping the restrictions so soon is a risk and could backfire.

 “We can’t rely on the vaccine alone when the situation is still so precariously balanced.